Karushi536/alx-system_engineering-devops/0x19-postmortem/README.md

 Outage started at 2024-05-02 09:00 EAT and ended at 2024-05-03 05:00 EAT.

 **Impact:**
-The internal development server for the "QuickFinance" application experienced a catastrophic failure.
+The internal development server for the "HakunaMatata" application experienced a catastrophic failure.
 Developers were unable to push or pull code changes, causing widespread panic and excessive coffee consumption among 75% of our developers.

 **Root Cause:**
 A broken package installation led to a dependency apocalypse that could not be resolved, necessitating a complete server reinstallation.